Last updated on June 2, 2026

 The big difference between Arena’s Powered Cube and MTGO’s Vintage Cube comes down to scope and restrictions.
 Vintage Cube is famous for letting you draft with pretty much every broken card in Magic’s history—it’s the purest “turn-1 kill” cube out there.
 Arena Powered Cube borrows that spirit, but it doesn’t go quite as wide.
 Wizards made it clear this isn’t meant to be a carbon copy of Vintage Cube—it’s their own take.

 One major change is what’s missing.
 Arena leaves out certain mechanics and cards that are tricky for the client, like monarch, initiative, or effects that rely on graveyard order.
-Universes Beyond cards weren’t included in the first iteration.
+Universes Beyond cards weren’t included in the first iteration, but they do show up in Arena's Powered Cube.
 The MTGO engine already supported all of that, so Vintage Cube can be a lot wilder.

 Another difference is how you actually play.
 Arena’s Cube is a phantom draft (drafted cards do not get added to your collection), and it shows up in scheduled event slots with entry fees in gold or gems.
 MTGO’s Vintage Cube has been around for years with more constant access, and it’s closer to “play the most busted decks possible” every time.